 "Work is no longer a place, it’s a space where Zoom serves to empower your teams to connect and bring their best ideas to life," says Eric S. Yuan, Founder and Chief Executive Officer of Zoom.
 "We are energised to help lead the evolution to hybrid work that allows greater flexibility, productivity, and happiness to both in-person and virtual connections."

 Other tools such as Slack's informational messaging platform, Microsoft's shared working documents, and DuoMe's team scheduling software, have all seen enormous growth as a direct result of hybrid teams needing to up their IT game post-pandemic.

 Autonomy Facilitates Happiness

+A major benefit from hybrid working is the increased levels of happiness in employees generated by autonomy.
 In a global report generated by Danish audio and video conferencing tech giant, Jabra, employees with different levels of hybrid autonomy were asked about their personal experience at work.

 Questions were asked in direct relation to people's place of work.
 People fed back on their:

 The purpose of the survey was to create direct links between autonomy in hybrid work models and people's overall work experience.

 Jabra's report found that employees with high levels of autonomy who have the opportunity to choose both when and where they work from, are generally happier than those with low autonomy.
 At Jabra, 57% of highly-autonomous employees surveyed choose hybrid work, compared to just 15% who want to work in the office full time, and 28% who like fully-remote work best.